The PESO model is useful, albeit not perfect.

 2 | Please note that there’s no industry-wide consensus on whether a social media account (like a brand’s Facebook page or Twitter account) should be considered a shared or owned channel.
 Personally, I classify social media accounts as shared channels since they’re not fully under the brand’s control. |

-3 | Please note that the Spin Sucks model is focused on a wide variety of disciplines, publics, practices, engagement etc., rather than types of media channels. |
+3 | Please note that the Spin Sucks model is focused on various disciplines, publics, practices, engagement etc., rather than types of media channels. |